-Fall is here, and salmon are once again making the long trek to spawn in streams and rivers across the Puget Sound region.
-We encourage Bothellites to take a moment to witness their extraordinary seasonal journey by checking out one of the more than a dozen locations around the area where folks can see fish.
-Some locations have volunteers on hand to help you spot them and to answer any questions.
+Each fall, salmon make the long trek to spawn in streams and rivers across the Puget Sound region.
+Consider taking a few minutes to watch their extraordinary journey by checking out one of more than a dozen locations around the area where you can see fish.
+Some locations may even have volunteers on hand to help you spot the fish and to answer your questions.